 As much as I want to call this a complete list, it likely is not.
 When it comes Welty, who is subtle and understated, it’s easy to miss things; read it again.

 My father had a soft touch for door-to-door salesmen.
 I can still see him laid back on the couch in his boxers listening to some guy spell out his hard-luck story.
 I doubt if any of them left without an order and a couple of dollars in their pocket.
-We had three sets of encyclopedias and all kinds of serials put out by national publication.
-Our home was full of books, and I spent hours poring over them when as a boy.
+We had three sets of encyclopedias and all kinds of serials put out by national publication like Time/Life or the Reader’s Digest.
+Our home was full of books full of words and pictures, and I spent hours poring over them when as a boy.

 It wasn’t until a decade after he died that I began to explore the other books, the old faded covers and the tattered paperbacks.
 There I found the father I didn’t know, a man beyond my comprehension as a child, and perhaps beyond me as an old man.
 Still the books set a mold of time, of place and of my father as well, the contours being set by such things as a raggedly paperback edition of Greek poetry in English translation in which I found the epigram of Simonides that Senator John F. Kennedy cited in his speech at the Syria Mosque in Pittsburgh, Pennsylvania in October, 1960: “Passerby: Tell Sparta we fell faithful to her service.”